thelogbox/thelogbox.github.com/_posts/2012-11-05-android-java-recording-voice.md

 ---
 layout: androidtutorial

-title: Using the Mic for Recording
+title: How to Use the Mic for Recording

 description: Really simple steps on how to program a voice capture application in Android